High-Quality Visually-Guided Sound Separation from Diverse Categories: Introduction

 \section{Introduction}

-Visually-guided sound source separation, also referred to as audio-visual separation, is a pivotal task for assessing a machine perception system's ability to integrate multisensory signals.
-The primary goal is to isolate individual sounds from a complex audio mixture by utilizing visual cues about the objects that are producing the sounds, e.g., separate the ``barking'' sound from the mixture by querying the ``dog'' object.
-To achieve human-like intelligence, an effective separation model should be capable of handling a \textit{diverse} range of sounds and produce \textit{high-quality} separations that can deliver a realistic auditory experience.

-The community has dedicated significant efforts to this task, and existing methods~\cite{zhao2018sound,gao2019co,gan2020music, chatterjee2021visual, tian2021cyclic} have made extensive attempts to tackle this problem, such as developing more powerful separation frameworks~\cite{zhao2018sound,gao2019co,chatterjee2021visual}, proposing more effective training pipeline~\cite{tian2021cyclic}, and incorporating additional visual cues~\cite{gan2020music} to enhance the separation performance.
-For optimization, these approaches usually take mask regression~\cite{zhao2018sound} or spectrogram reconstruction~\cite{owens2018audio} as training objectives.
+Visually-guided sound source separation, also referred to as audio-visual separation, is a pivotal task for assessing a machine perception system's ability to understand multisensory signals~\cite{zhao2018sound,gao2018learning}.
+It aims to separate individual sounds from a complex audio mixture by utilizing visual cues about the objects that are producing the sounds, \textit{e.g.}, separate the ``barking'' sound from the mixture by querying the ``dog'' object.
+An effective separation model should be capable of handling a \textbf{\textit{diverse}} range of sounds and producing \textbf{\textit{high-quality}} separations that can deliver a realistic auditory experience.
+The community has devoted considerable effort to tackling this task~\cite{zhao2018sound,gao2019co,gan2020music,chatterjee2021visual,tian2021cyclic,dong2023clipsep,zhu2022visually,chen2023iquery}, developing more powerful separation frameworks~\cite{zhao2018sound,gao2019co,chatterjee2021visual,chen2023iquery}, proposing more effective training pipelines~\cite{tian2021cyclic}, and incorporating additional visual cues~\cite{gan2020music} to enhance the performance.
+Conventional approaches usually employ discriminative learning through mask regression~\cite{zhao2018sound} or spectrogram reconstruction~\cite{owens2018audio} as training objectives.

-While these methods have shown promising separation performance in specific domains, such as musical instrument sounds, they are not yet satisfactory in dealing with open-domain sounds where background noise and off-screen sounds are prevalent.
-These sounds produce complicated mosaic of time and frequency patterns, posing a significant challenge in achieving high-quality separation.
-Thus, a natural question arises: \textit{is there an effective approach to model these complex audio data distribution and produce high-quality separated sounds?}
+While these methods have shown promising separation performance, they are inherently limited in dealing with diverse time-frequency structures and separating sounds in challenging situations.
+For instance, different sounds can interact in complicated ways, and sometimes the desired sound is heavily suppressed by the others (\eg, examples shown in \cref{fig:motivating_examples}), posing significant hurdles in regressing the mask from hidden sound patterns.
+Therefore, a natural question arises: \textit{is there an effective approach to model complex data distributions, capture precise audio-visual associations, and generate high-quality separated sounds?}